folskeat/AboutGame/README.md

 Welcome to CompleteIt!
 A website that helps you manage your gaming sessions in a way for you to complete the games you want to play in a timely manner.
 No more sitting on your metaphorical shelf gathering metaphorical dust!

+### The pitch

+Are you tired of having too many games and having completed none of them?
+Are you wanting to beat Yaga Dingo 1 before Yaga Dingo 2 comes out in February?
+Well do we have the product for you!

 ## Features

 ### Time to complete!